AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/05-online-migration.md

 Alternatively, you can drop all the tables and indices and re-create just the tables.

-To drop all the tables with indexes
+To drop all the tables with indexes.
+This SQL script creates a file called drop_tables.sql which you can run in the next step to execute in SQL to drop the tables and indices.

 ```bash
 \out drop_tables.sql